esciencecenter-digital-skills/2023-01-25-ds-python-rivm/post-workshop-exercise.md

 ## 1. Plotting contacts with health professionals
 We will look at the 'Use of health care services|Contacts with health professionals' data.
 We want to get a visual overview of how many people have contact with health professionals.
-You need to load, explore, and transform the data to solve these questions, the actual plotting of the data itself is just the final step.
+**You need to load, explore, clean, and transform the data to solve these questions**, the actual plotting of the data itself is just the final step.

 ### 1a: Linegraph health care contacts over time